AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 1. Takes the burden of having to deal with underutilization away from you by auto-creating non-uniform thread groups (eg. `3 x 4`) that will adapt to edge cases.
 2. It will even decide how many groups are needed, provided that you give it the grid size and the group size you want to work with.

+> Note: the `dispatchThreads()` function works on all macOS devices but it does not work on iOS devices that use an A10 or older processor.

 All you need to do is replace the lines where you calculated the number of groups per grid with this: